 Also, whenever there’s news that the Philippine stock market has reached another record high, people who don’t own stocks feel that they’re missing out on the “greatest party of the year”.

-That’s why over the past few weeks, many have dared to open an account without full knowledge of what they are actually getting into, and armed only with hopes that they will make money from the stock market.
+When that happens, many get the courage to open an account even if they have zero knowledge on what they are actually getting into.
+They’re only armed with hopes that they will make money from the stock market.

-Only invest money you can afford not to touch for at least five years.
+Only invest money that you can afford NOT to touch for at least five years.